dbeauregard/pivotalspring/README.md

 The intent of this is a reasonably best practice/architecture proof of concept that scafolds a Spring Application including REST, WEB, Data (JDBC), AI, and a CI process.

+## Projects
+- Server
+- Client

 ## Todo:
+- Combine the client into one (this) Repo, multi-project Gradle
 - AI
     - Cleanup and Prompt Tuning
     - Streaming Response to UI